The Vest-a Common Conundrum Piece.

 Try these vest outfit ideas instead…

 Instead of the fitted long sleeve T-shirt try a sweater with some slouch and skinnies.

-Try drapey silk type blouses under fur vests.
-This works with a boyfriend jean or wider leg bottoms.
+Try drapey silk-type blouses under fur vests.
+This works with boyfriend jeans or wider leg bottoms.

 Give your furry vest new life by putting it over a pea coat.

 Layer your vest over a leather jacket if you’re on the edgy side.

 Wear it dressy over a column of color

 A vest looks really cool and unexpected over a dress and adds that finishing touch.

 Wear it belted at your true waist for a cinched-in look over your favorite pants.
 Check out my 10 favorite under $100 belts here.